osamahan999/wsbTycoon/README.txt

-htmlCSS folder- has all the html and css files associated with this project
+src
+	htmlCSS

-	home.html has the main page html
+		home.html - html for the home page homeStyleSheet.css - css for the home.html page
-	homeStyleSheet.css has the css for the home.html file search.html is supposed to look up a specified search. does not work wsb.jpg is the icon

-php folder- has all the php files associated with this project
-	logInPage.php has the html and the php for logging into the sql server wsbRegister.php has he html and php for creating a new account on the sql server
+		stockSearch.html - simple page with a button that calls searchPage.js to test the javascript wsb.jpg - the logo

+		scripts
+			companylist.csv - csv file of all companies on the NASDAQ with their stock symbol and other info jquery.min.js - jquery file
+			logInfo.php - database login information
+			logInPage.php - page in which you can attempt to log in searchBarSearch.php - looks up stocks from the company list on our sql server stockNamesSQL.php - program that populates the table stocks with the file companylist.csv stockSearch.js - ajax requests specific stock data and prints it wsbRegister.php - allows you to create a user which gets added to the database SQL
+		wsblog.sql - our mysql database backup